-Certain reclassifications were made to the financial statements for prior periods to conform to August 31, 1999 presentation.
+Certain reclassifications were made to the 1999 financial statements to conform to the August 31, 2000 presentation.

 NOTE 3 - RANGEVIEW WATER SUPPLY

 In April of 1996, the Company entered into a water privatization agreement with the State of Colorado and the Rangeview Metropolitan District (the "District") which enabled the Company to acquire ownership to a total gross volume of 1,165,000 acre feet of groundwater (approximately 11,650 acre feet per year), an option to substitute 1,650 acre feet of surface water in exchange for a total gross volume of 165,000 acre feet of groundwater, and the use of surface reservoir storage capacity (collectively referred to as the "Export Water Supply").